ashferns31/hackocracy/README.md

 This is a project to help tackle the problem of climate change caused due to pollution.

-note:the imageclassification.ipynb file is the model
-training code  used to train the model to classify the given images. all rights reserved team pegasus. done by ashier,errol,ralph,maverick.
+note:the classification folder contains the dataset and trained model  for the image classification all rights reserved team pegasus. done by ashier,errol,ralph,maverick.